 Bone meal also helps to raise soil pH slightly, making it excellent for flowering plants and root crops.

-To apply, sprinkle it evenly across the soil surface or mix it into the soil when planting.
+To apply, sprinkle it evenly across the soil surface or mix it into the soil at the time of planting.

 However, be sure to follow the recommended dosage on the packaging.
-Also, periodically monitor your soil’s pH to monitor the effects and avoid over-application.
+Also, periodically monitor your soil’s pH to assess the effects and avoid overapplication.

 7. Dolomitic Lime